vijaydas/webapi-i-guided/README.md

 ## Add `POST /hubs` Endpoint

 This endpoint expects an object with the `name` for the hub and returns the newly created hub.
-The data layer adds a new `id` and `createdAt` properties automatically to every new hub.
+The data layer adds a new `id`, `createdAt`, and `updated_at` properties automatically to every new hub.

 We can easily make GET request with a web browser, but other HTTP Methods like POST we need a REST client, we will use [Postman](https://www.getpostman.com/downloads/)